dad-of-code/Openai-Client-PHP/README.md

 Supports **ChatGPT**, **GPT-4**, **GPT-3.5**, **GPT-3**, **Codex**, **DALL·E**, **Whisper**, **Fine-Tuning**, **Embeddings** and **Moderation** models, with fully typed Data Transfer Objects (DTOs) for all requests and responses and IDE autocomplete support.

-More information is available from [https://tectalic.com/apis/openai](https://tectalic.com/apis/openai).
+Original information is available from [https://tectalic.com/apis/openai](https://tectalic.com/apis/openai).

 **This is an unofficial package and has no affiliations with OpenAI.**